-The Delaware Division of Public Health (DPH) confirmed two recent flu-related deaths, bringing the total number of deaths for the 2019-2020 season to four.
+The Delaware Division of Public Health (DPH) confirmed two recent flu-related deaths, bringing the total number of deaths for the 2019-2020 season to five.

-The most recent victim is a 29-year-old New Castle County man diagnosed with influenza B who passed away this week.
+One of the most recent victims is a 29-year-old New Castle County man diagnosed with influenza B who passed away earlier this month.
 Recently, a 65-year-old New Castle County woman diagnosed with influenza A passed away due to complications from the flu.

 “We can’t express enough sympathy for the friends and loved ones of those we have lost to flu this season,” said DPH Director Dr. Karyl Rattay.
 “The best protection against the flu is to get vaccinated every year.
 The vaccine is safe and effective for people six months and older.
 The vaccine makes you less likely to get the flu and will make your symptoms milder in the event that you do catch it.
 You should also visit your doctor if you’re feeling ill and take any antiviral medicine he or she prescribes as directed.”